kg4zow/remarkable.jms1.info/src/scripts/rm2-download.md

 85% done, still a few minor bugs

 When I started writing this script I didn't realize that RCU *had* a command line interface.
-Now I'm invested in it, I want to get this (and the [`rm2-upload`](rm2-upload.md) script) done.
-The act of *writing* these scripts is helping me better understand how documents are stored on the tablet, which I think will come in handy when/if I start on [`rm2-merge`](rm2-merge.md), or other ideas that I haven't thought of yet.
+Now that I'm invested in the `rm2-download` script, I want to get it (and the [`rm2-upload`](rm2-upload.md) script) finished.
+The act of *writing* these scripts is helping me better understand how documents are stored on the tablet, which I think will come in handy when/if I start on other ideas.